History and Locations

 Axis Europe

 Under the Hungarian troops, Aaron marches to the Russian front, the site of many epic battles, from which Aaron miraculously walks away alive.
 As a Jewish slave of the Hungarians and Nazis, Aaron looks for opportunities to escape to the Russian side.
 That too, proves perilous.
-But Aaron’s facility with languages helps him to survive, enabling him to beg for food from villagers late at night, taking big chances to leave camp, risking certain death if his taskmasters ever catch him.
+But Aaron’s facility with languages helps him to survive, enabling him to beg for food from villagers late at night, taking enormous personal risk to leave camp, risking certain death if his taskmasters ever catch him.
 He also overhears the murderous plotting of his captors to kill him.
 Aaron draws on his experience from his Czech military training and the paramilitary training of Jiujitsu from Palestinian Zionists to execute his mortal enemies.

 The Russian Front